Eomys/pyleecan-doc/Tests_Turorials/how.to.use.marks.md

 ```
 python -m pytest -m "operation and not syntaxChange"
 ```
-With this idea you can specify the mark you don't want to launch :
+With this idea it is possible to specify the mark the test should not launch :
 ```
 python -m pytest -m "not operation"
 ```
 It'll launch all tests except __mark.operation__ ones.
 Notice that it is possible to put multiple marks on a single test.

-If the test methods are in a test class, you can also put markers for the class.
+If the test methods are in a test class, one can also put markers for the class.
 But be carefull !
-If you put a mark on a class, the mark will be on every test in the class.
+If one put a mark on a class, the mark will be on every test in the class.
 Also, the mark on the class has the priority.
-It means that if you don't want to launch the class test, you won't be able to run test methods in the class whatever you do.
+It means that if someone doesn't want to launch the class test, he won't be able to run test methods in the class whatever he does.

-__Please notice__ : If you can make a test class and put mark on it, it will be more efficient than putting markers on each test methods.
+__Please notice__ : It is possible to make a test class and put mark on it, it will be more efficient than putting markers on each test methods.
 Because when pytest is running with a mark specification, it'll search for all matching markers.
 It can slow the running of the tests.